ShivamPSingh15/ShivamPSingh15/README.md

 ## Hey there!👋 I am Shivam Pratap Singh

 🚀 Data & Business Analyst | Data Enthusiast

 I am passionate about data-driven decision-making, automation, and bridging the gap between technology and business strategy.
-With a strong foundation in SQL, Python, Advanced Excel, Power BI, and Data Modeling, I love solving complex problems and deriving actionable insights from raw data.
+With a strong foundation in 📊 Advanced Excel, 🛢️ SQL, 📈 Power BI, 🐍 Python, and 🧩 Data Modeling.
+I love solving complex problems and deriving actionable insights from raw data.

 🔍 What I Do: